defensem3ch/aquellexws/src/content/goodies/tutorial/famitracker-dubstep.md

 ---
 layout: tutorial
 title: 'The Compendium of Custom Refresh Rate Techniques in FamiTracker'
-lastUpdated: '2019-06-29T06:00:00+10:00'
+lastUpdated: '2019-06-30T03:00:00+10:00'
 ---

 Formerly: The Guide to Making NES/Famicom Dubstep in FamiTracker<br>
 Written by <a href=https://soundcloud.com/dimeback>Dimeback</a>

-Document version: 1.2
+Document version: 1.3
 ### PREFACE

 This is a completely revamped version of my 2014 findings that were published in 2017, which cleans up colloquial English and reduces unnecessary jargon.
 A whole realm of new information on the subject has also been added.
 This update is long overdue, but I assure you, my peers and I will check on it far more frequently as we discover more info!

 ### INTRODUCTION AND SETUP

 Take a deep breath.
 There is **A LOT** to cover, and it will probably be hard to absorb everything in one reading session.
 I recommend exploring each section one at a time.
 Give yourself a good feel for how everything will sound as you go.
-This document assumes you have an intermediate-to advanced-level of understanding of how to use either jsr's FamiTracker (shorthand reference: FT) or HertzDevil's 0CC-FamiTracker (0CC), and Rainwarrior's NSFPlay, which are the three main programs that will be referenced.
+This document assumes you have an intermediate-to advanced-level of understanding of how to use either jsr's <a href="http://famitracker.com/files/FamiTracker-v0.4.2.zip" target="_blank">FamiTracker</a> (shorthand reference: FT) or HertzDevil's <a href="http://hertzdevil.info/programs/0CCft_v0314r5.7z" target="_blank">0CC-FamiTracker</a> (0CC), and Rainwarrior's <a href="https://github.com/bbbradsmith/nsfplay/commit/e6fd1a47339b654fda3f587662cf037a00085efe" target="_blank">NSFPlay</a>, which are the three main programs that will be referenced.
 So, if you are a novice user, please do still follow the guide as much as you can understand and give it a try nevertheless!
 Getting the practice via trial and error will be very beneficial, as it'll allow you to gain a better understanding of what is going on with the techniques.
 However, if it seems like you're getting nowhere with this guide so far, practice with FamiTracker more, then come back, or try to take it in even smaller steps at a time.
 You can also take a look at the Contact section at the bottom if you're really stumped for help!

 #### SECTION 1.
 WHAT'S A REFRESH RATE?